🚀

 We could just add the install code to our pipeline configuration.
 But because we will need the testmo tool in multiple steps in our pipeline, it's easier to just save it to our package.json file for all our steps.
 It is then automatically installed when we run npm ci in our pipeline.
 Just add the package by running the following command inside your local development container and commit the updated package configuration files to your repository:

-# commit package.json & package-lock.json to Bitbucket
+# commit package.json & package-lock.json to GitHub

 $ npm install --save-dev @testmo/testmo-cli